Proussos Monastery – A Spiritual Gem of Central Greece

 Do you have any further questions about planning your trip to Prossous Monastery or Central Greece in general?
 I’ve been living in Greece for the last four and a half years and I’m happy to help out with any further questions you may have.

 Feel free to drop me a comment below.
 Safe travels.
 Geia sou!
-Melissa xo
+Alice xo

 Leave a Reply